vanboefer/lint_ii/index.md

 #### LiNT-II noun list

 The [noun list](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/nouns_sem_types_20251017.parquet) was created for the original LiNT and further revised and updated for LiNT-II.
-The original annotation work was done by H. Pander Maat, N. Dekker and N. van Houten; the revisions and additions for LiNT-II were done by H. Pander Maat.
+The original annotation work was done by Henk Pander Maat, Nick Dekker and N. van Houten; the revisions and additions for LiNT-II were done by Henk Pander Maat.

-The list contains 164,458 nouns, annotated for their semantic type (e.g., "human", "place") and class ("abstract", "concrete", "undefined"); the full annotation scheme is described [below](#semantic-types-annotation).
+The list contains 164,458 nouns, annotated for their semantic type (e.g., "human", "place") and semantic class ("abstract", "concrete", "undefined"); the full annotation scheme is described [below](#semantic-types-annotation).
 The annotations are based on an existing lexicon -- [Referentiebestand Nederlands (Martin & Maks 2005)](https://taalmaterialen.ivdnt.org/download/tstc-referentiebestand-nederlands/) -- which was expanded and revised.
 For more information about how the original list was created, see the [T-Scan manual](https://raw.githubusercontent.com/CentreForDigitalHumanities/tscan/master/docs/tscanhandleiding.pdf).

 Descriptive statistics of the LiNT-II noun list: